Willie Bryan

 Willie Bryan (born 1947 in Walsh Island, County Offaly) is an Irish former Gaelic footballer who played for his local club Walsh Island and at senior level for the Offaly county team from 1966 until 1978.
 Bryan captained Offaly to the All-Ireland SFC title in 1971.
+He won one of the first All Stars at midfield in 1971 and another the following year in 1972.
+He also won footballer of the year 1972.